chrishalkias/QRN-RL-GNN/README.md

 This work was done as part of my MSc project for Leiden University under the supervision of [Evert van Nieuwenburg](https://github.com/everthemore).

+There is an ongoing process for making a ppaper out of this so this is technichally a work in progress.